briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 This is a very important point that should have been addressed in the original manuscript.
 To address this omission, we have conducted further simulations in which the initial proportion of cooperators were widely varied.
 The results of these simulations are included in the revised manuscript. **TODO: specific location of results and figures**. **TODO: brief description of the results**.

-Due to the thinning that occurs stochastically at the onset of each simulation (to maintain similarity with the Hammarlund paper), we have not performed simulations in which p0=1/800, which is a very interesting suggestion. (**TODO: should we add the ability to conduct a simulation starting with one cooperator?**).
+Due to the thinning that occurs stochastically at the onset of each simulation (to maintain consistency with the Hammarlund et al. paper), we have not performed simulations in which p0=1/800, which is a very interesting suggestion. (**TODO: should we add the ability to conduct a simulation starting with one cooperator?**).
 However, we have included results of simulations in which cooperators were entirely absent from the starting population. **TODO: summary of results and where we've discussed/shown them**.

 > Is this really negative niche-construction - "niche-constructing acts that, on average decrease the fitness of the niche-constructing organisms" - in the model, the niche-construction shifts the optimum value in the environment, but does not directly reduce fitness of the niche-constructors - instead it makes a higher relative fitness possible for others.